What is query breadth, and What Does it Mean for Search Results Rankings?

 - The smaller the number of terms in a query, the broader it might be determined to be

-Some queries might be short, or searched frequently, but still be very narrow queries, so a combination of measures like those listed above might be used.
+Some queries might be short or searched frequently, but still be very narrow queries, so a combination of measures like those listed above might be used.

 We also don’t know much of a difference there might be in the rankings between web pages that appear in search results for particular queries.
 When someone performs a search, the first result might be considerably more relevant for the query used than the second result.
 Or it might be a photo finish between the two.
 We also don’t know how closely the first search result and the 10th result, or the 100th result might be in terms of an information retrieval score.

-We do know that it’s often more likely that the higher ranking results will get seen and clicked on more often, and may increasingly grow in terms of popularity-based aspect of ranking pages.
+We do know that it’s often more likely that the higher ranking results will get seen and clicked on more often, and may increasingly grow in terms of the popularity-based aspect of ranking pages.
 That can potentially keep pages that increase in a relevance-based part of their ranking scores from being able to outrank pages that continue to grow in popularity.

 This is just one example where the actual weights of different ranking signals may vary based upon a specific circumstance, such as query breadth.
 Chances are there are many others as well.